Sponge UK Limited Data Protection Policy

 17.3 Where technically feasible, if requested by a data subject, personal data shall be sent directly to the required data controller.

-17.4 All requests for copies of personal data shall normally be complied with within one month of the data subject’s request.
-The period can be extended in certain circumstances, for example in the case of complex or numerous requests.
+17.4 All requests for copies of personal data shall be complied with within one month of the data subject’s request.
+The period can be extended by up to two months in the case of complex or numerous requests.
 If such additional time is required, the data subject shall be informed.
 Upon receipt of a request further documentation may be required in order to confirm the identity of the requester.

 18.Objections to personal data processing